The Assumption That Misses the Point

 • Chronic back and shoulder pain

-• The kind of physical discomfort that builds quietly over time
+• Nerve pain that builds quietly over time

-Why Working from Home Was a Decision, Not a Shortcut
+Working From Home Was a Decision, Not a Shortcut

-Choosing to work from home wasn't about convenience.
+Choosing to work from home was not only about convenience.

 Presence Has Value Too